sunnyMiglani/AlexaSpeakingTest/README.md

 Alexa Speaking Test repository.
 To see how the information needs to be structured for users to understand the information only via voice

+### AlexaSpeechHelper:

+This is a python program developed to make Alexa speak more clearly by replacing common grammar with ssml based pauses and breaks, allowing for a more understandable speech system

 # Program Flow:

 The program uses the normal flow of any Alexa based JS Skill